-Much as I love Joomla for the flexibility and vast multitude of options it allows, the flipside is that in some cases, there are just too many options for an end user with simple requirements.
+Much as we love Joomla for the flexibility and multitude of options it allows, in some cases that means there are just too many options for an end user with simple requirements.

-I've been building Joomla websites since 2006, and back then the main request from clients was "we want to manage it ourselves".
+WebSolutionZ have been building Joomla websites since 2006.
+Back then, the main request from clients was "we want to manage it ourselves".
 As a result, we've always provided clients with backend access to their own website, managed by ACL to keep them away from anything that could break the site, and enough training to assist in "managing it themselves".